-Jonathon Long hails from Baton Rouge and at 29 years old, he has established himself regionally in an
+Jonathon 'Boogie' Long hails from Baton Rouge and at 29 years old, he has established himself regionally in an

 area rich with blues legacy tracing to Buddy Guy, Kenny Neal, Tabby Thomas, Lightnin’ Slim and others.